algosup/2023-2024-project-5-flutter-team-7/docs/functional_specifications.md

 ### 3.2 Company Profile Creation

-The profile creation on the company's side consists of inputting similar information like previously, the name of the company, the country where it resides, an email address, a user-name and a password.
+The profile creation on the company's side consists of inputting similar information as mentioned earlier: The name of the company, the country where it resides, an email address, a user name and a password.

 "placeholder for image of mockup"

-Secondly, the soft skill list in this case should have the skills that the person that is recruiting is looking for on candidates.
+Secondly, the soft skill list in this case should have the skills that the person who is recruiting is looking for in candidates.

 "placeholder for image of mockup"

-On this side the user will have two different pages to manage their account, a first one that contains buttons to help modify the information of the company and another button to modify their job offers.
+On this side, the user will have two different pages to manage their account.
+A first one that contains buttons to help modify the information of the company and another button to modify their job offers.

 "placeholder for image of mockup"